 Psoriasis symptoms can vary widely.
 Their base is always the clouding of the nail plate with its deformation due to longitudinal and transverse grooves.
 Sometimes there is lamination or point tension.
 In severe cases, a gradual complete detachment of the nail happens as a result of nail bed corruption or its spreading to the periosteal skin.
 Such changes can end with irreversible nail loss.

-Psoriasis on hands
+Psoriasis on hands and legs

 Very often, psoriatic rashes spread to the hands skin.
 Back surfaces and the skin between the toes are more often affected.
 Inflammatory rashes on the palms are less common.
 The form of psoriatic plaques on the hands does not differ from that on oher localization areas.
 On the palms, they take the form of coarse red homozolores with large scales.